 Huskies will wash hands frequently with soap and water for at least 20 seconds or use hand sanitizer (60% alcohol) if a hand washing station isn’t available.

-While getting a flu (influenza) vaccine will not protect against COVID-19, it will reduce your risk from flu and help also conserve potentially scarce health care resources.
+While getting a flu (influenza) vaccine will not protect against COVID-19, it will reduce your risk from flu and help conserve potentially scarce health care resources.
 Additionally, some research suggests that influenza and COVID-19 co-infections can result in more severe disease in high-risk patients.

 We all benefit from acknowledging that this is a stressful time period and that the impacts of COVID-19 on each Huskie are unique and could be significant.
 By continuing to support one another and holding firm to NIU’s values, our community will be strengthened and sustained.